 How did I do that?

-Answer: I wind up the clock before leaving the house and span style="font-family: Comic Neue;">and set it at 12 o'clock.
+Answer: I wind up the clock before leaving the house and set it at 12 o'clock.
 It starts running.
 When I go to my friend's house I notice the time.
 And just before leaving the house, I also see the time.

 When I come back, I see the time on my clock.